kevin-o-lewis/Predicting-Astrological-Signs/README.md

 Astrology is a pseudoscience that claims to divine information about human affairs and terrestrial events by studying the movements and relative positions of celestial objects. -Wikipedia

 ## Data Description
+The dataset contains almost 60,000 user profiles from a popular dating website.
+Any personal information about the users has been removed.
 59946 Rows, 31 features

 ## Data Cleaning